mvonballmo/CSharpHandbook/naming.md

 * Prefer whole words instead of abbreviations (use `index` instead of `idx`).
 * Parameter names should be based on their intended use or purpose rather than their type (unless the type indicates the purpose adequately).
-* Do not simply repeat the type for the parameter name; use a name that is as short as possible, but doesn’t lose meaning.
+* Do not simply repeat the type for the parameter name; use a name that is as short as possible, but doesn't lose meaning.
 (E.g. a parameter of type `IDataContext` should be called `context` instead of `dataContext`.)
 * However, if the method also, at some point, makes use of an `IViewContext`, you should make the parameter name more specific, using `dataContext` instead.
 * For copy constructors or equality operators, name the object to be copied or compared `other`.